United States military buildup in the Caribbean during Operation Southern Spear: Preliminary actions

 In August 2025, the US began deploying warships and personnel to the Caribbean, citing the need to combat drug cartels, although most of the fentanyl entering the US is over land via Mexico.
 On 20 August, Trump ordered three Navy warships to the coast of South America.
 As of 29 August, seven US warships, along with one nuclear-powered fast attack submarine, were in and around the Southern Caribbean, bringing along more than 4,500 sailors and marines.

 The Central Intelligence Agency joined the military campaign after confirming that it would play a significant role in combating drug cartels, just as it is considering using lethal force against these criminal organizations.

-Venezuela said it would mobilize more than four million soldiers in the Bolivarian Militia of Venezuela.
-On 26 August, Venezuela's defense minister announced a naval deployment around Venezuela's main oil hub.
-Maduro said he "would constitutionally declare a republic in arms" if the country is attacked by forces that the US has deployed to the Caribbean.
+In response to this tension in United States–Venezuela relations, Venezuela said it would mobilize more than four million soldiers in the Bolivarian Militia.
+On 26 August, Defense Minister Vladimir Padrino López announced a naval deployment around Venezuela's main oil hub.
+Maduro said he "would constitutionally declare a republic in arms" if the country were attacked by the US forces deployed in the Caribbean.